shinymonitor/nct/README.md

 - Built-in build utilities via build.h including:
     - Dependency fetching from URLs
     - Incremental compilation (compile only when source changes)
-    - File operations (copy, exists, directory creation)
+    - File operations (copy, exists, deletion, directory creation etc.)
-- Automatic recompilation only rebuilds when source files change
-- Simple configuration via `.nct/.nct` config file
 - Command to initiate tests for the project
 - Argument passing to build and test commands